1nfinigon/omclone/README.md

 Technical/impl work:

+-   Tree-search: should ignore invalid instructions, not treat them as game-end.
+    This should make the search more efficient.
 -   Seed-solver: Generate solutions that have low cycles-left but still fail
     -   ...because the layout is bad
     -   ...because the layout is good but there's just not enough cycles left